-As we’ve discussed in previous reviews of other WaterRower models, this brand is not specially known for its high-quality footboards.
-It’s easy to expect a high-end foot strap system from a costly exercise machine.
+As we've discussed in previous reviews of other WaterRower models, this brand is not especially known for its high-quality footboards.
+It’s easy to expect a high-end foot strap system from an exercise machine that costs around $1,000.

-Unfortunately, if you’re a tad bit finicky like we are, you’ll find the WaterRower GX’s footboard has plenty of room for improvement.
-Unlike the Natural series models, this lacks a single-press adjustment system that lets you adjust the size of the foot rest to accommodate various foot sizes of various users.
+Unfortunately, if you’re a tad bit finicky, you’ll find the WaterRower GX’s footboard has plenty of room for improvement.
+Unlike the Natural series models, this lacks a single-press adjustment system that lets you adjust the size of the footrest to accommodate various foot sizes of various users.

-We also recommend that you slip into a pair of training shoes, such as these various pairs you can find on Amazon, before you start rowing on this indoor rower, as the foot straps can feel too sharp around the edges.
+We also recommend that you slip into a pair of training shoes before you start exercising on this indoor rower, as the foot straps can feel too sharp around the edges.
 If you like rowing barefoot, there’s really no way you can do this on the WaterRower GX.
 The best you can do is to put some really thick socks on before your workout.

-For tall people, or for people who feel more comfortable keeping their feet farther away from each other, this is a problem on the WaterRower Natural.
-Therefore, if you’re not happy with your knees banging against each other, the better option is to buy the WaterRower GX instead.
+For tall people, or for people who feel more comfortable keeping their feet farther away from each other, this is a problem.
+Therefore, if you’re not happy with your knees banging against each other on the WaterRower Natural, the better option is to buy the WaterRower GX instead.